- Supernormal profit is all the excess profit a firm makes above the minimum return necessary to keep a firm in business.

 - Freedom of Entry and exit

-Therefore, if a firm is able to make supernormal profits.
+The supernormal profit is (AR – AC) * Q2.
 Other firms will be aware of this fact.
-Because there is no barriers to entry, firms will be encouraged to enter the market until price falls.
-Firms will enter and prices will fall until normal profits are made.
+Because there are no barriers to entry, firms will be encouraged to enter the market until price falls back down to P1 and normal profits are made.

 However, most markets don’t have these features of perfect information and freedom of entry and exit.
 Most markets have a degree of barriers to entry and exit.
 There are sunk costs which deter entry.
 Therefore, even if firms are making supernormal profit, new firms may not be able to enter and compete.

-Other industries may have even greater barriers to entry.
-Shell make profits in the region of $27bn (most profitable company).
+- In the Shell is the most profitable firm with profits in the region of $27bn (most profitable company).
 This is clearly supernormal profit.
-But, there are strong barriers to entry in this market.
+There are strong barriers to entry in the oil/petroleum market.